atomgalaxy/wg21-throw-from-noexcept/paper.md

 proposed in [@D3183R0], which allows testing `pre` and `post`-assertions without invoking the function.

+The "Lakos rule" can be seen as a "good" solution, throwing violation handlers for `noexcept` csn be seen as a "better" solution, and [@D3183R0] assertion execution can be seen as the "best" solution.

 ### Example: negative testing through `noexcept` boundaries

 In a unit test, one might install the following handler: